Household Hazardous Waste Disposal

 If a container is empty, unless the packaging states otherwise, it can go out with your regular trash.
 Please do not dump chemicals or pills down your drain.

 There are several drop sites throughout Cache County for proper medication disposal.
-Information can be found at the Bear River Health Department by following this link: Medication Disposal Drop Sites.
+Contact the Bear River Health Department for more information about drop sites.
+They can be contacted by using the information at this link: Contact Bear River Health Department

 These Items are FREE to dispose of at the landfill: